 "I can't see either of these papers being in the next IPCC report.
 Kevin and I will keep them out somehow - even if we have to redefine what the peer-review literature is!" --- excerpted from an email by Phil Jones, head of the climate research unit at the University of East Anglia.

 commentary: Beware Scientific Gate Keepers Corrupted by their own Dogma: Again and again, credentialed specialists in assorted scientific fields display adolescent pettiness and vindictiveness when their dogmatic viewpoints are challenged.
 Instead of rigorous adherence to a neutral, intellectually scientific moral compass, they descend into political expediency --- CYA mode --- to maintain the clubby status quo against any criticism, internal or external.
-So, is it any wonder why the public at large is awakening to the reality that Peer Review is simply a handy, dismissive weapon of know-it-all elitists to abort ideas threatening to their collective enlightenments, as obsolete or untrue as those perceptions may well be?
-These academic experts regurgitate to students and the public at large from their own blessed texts the pablum of their incestuous close-mindedness.
+So, is it any wonder why skeptics, in a groundswell, see Peer Review as simply a dismissive weapon of know-it-all elitists to handily abort ideas threatening to their collective enlightenments?
+Academic experts often remind us of their own blesséd books in print as authoritative, desensitized by how myopic or obsolete they are or may be.

 17 January 2008: The Pawnee Americans is an obscure 1925 article recently brought to our attention by a reader.
 Author Mark E. Zimmerman cites archaeological finds along major riverways throughout mid-America as well as Native American ethnographies to theorize Celts, who came to America long before Columbus, had children with the ancestors of a Pawnee tribe, the same one mentioned by Von Del Chamberlain in his 1982 book When Stars Came Down to Earth: Cosmology of the Skidi Pawnee Indians of North America illustrated with a map of the Milky Way preserved on a tanned elk hide.
 (NY Times article on Adler Planetarium show "Spirits From the Sky" in late 2000).
 Although Zimmerman believes these "long heads" slowly migrated from the eastern seaboard, through the Ohio River valley to what is today southeastern Nebraska and northeastern Kansas, perhaps more conveniently, Celtic sailors well may have navigated the inland waterways to bring their Ogham and European archaeoastronomy to southeastern Colorado and the Oklahoma Panhandle.
 Zimmerman's 13 page article, highlighted and including our map, below, has just been added to our online PDF bibliography.
-You may download the 1.2 MB article directly here.
-Alternatively, for an overview of this and more, watch Celts & Indians on our videos page.
+Access the 1.2 MB article here.
+Watch video.

 Zimmerman refers to a tribal elder Lenni Lenape historian and the Walum Olum, tree bark pictographs to aid in recalling song verses.
 More about the largely ignored, Native American ethnographic record on this, can be found at Frozen Trail, a web site describing Norse travels across an ice bridge from Greenland to Labrador.
 At the bottom of this external web page are links for more about the controversy regarding this artifact, discredited and discarded by much of academia, still simmering in 2008.

-9 May 2007: Chas S. Clifton's blog, Letter from Hardscrabble Creek, features his account of our four man camp-out and dawn observation on Beltane, Saturday, 5 May, at the Sun Temple with his digital images. play my 3 minute pop-up QuickTime 7 video Chas, editor of The Pomegranate: The International Journal of Pagan Studies, author of the newly published historical book Her Hidden Children: The Rise of Wicca and Paganism in America and a teacher at Colorado State University-Pueblo, joined authors Martin Brennan, Phil Leonard and me for the weekend excursion to a remote canyon site in southeastern Colorado, believed to have been a memorial with Ogham inscriptions to a 471 CE triple planetary alignment in the Gemini Constellation on the summer-to-fall cross quarter day in August known as Lughnasad, for which the sunrise's position on the horizon on the spring-to-summer cross quarter Beltane is an exact match.
+9 May 2007: Chas S. Clifton's blog, Letter from Hardscrabble Creek, features his account of our four man camp-out and dawn observation on Beltane, Saturday, 5 May, at the Sun Temple with his digital images.
+Chas, editor of The Pomegranate: The International Journal of Pagan Studies, author of the newly published historical book Her Hidden Children: The Rise of Wicca and Paganism in America and a teacher at Colorado State University-Pueblo, joined authors Martin Brennan, Phil Leonard and me for the weekend excursion to a remote canyon site in southeastern Colorado, believed to have been a memorial with Ogham inscriptions to a 471 CE triple planetary alignment in the Gemini Constellation on the summer-to-fall cross quarter day in August known as Lughnasad, for which the sunrise's position on the horizon on the spring-to-summer cross quarter Beltane is an exact match.
+Watch video.

 28 February 2007: 'Lost Tomb of Jesus' Claim Called a Stunt: Archaeologists Decry TV Film, Washington Post